Acid Toning Week – sounds fancy.

 When my skin is more on the dry side come winter, I usually go from using it every other night to using it once or twice a week.

-A great, gentle acid toner to start with would be Clarins Doux Exfoliant for example (review will be up on wednesday).
+A great, gentle acid toner to start with would be Clarins Doux Exfoliant for example (Review).

 But if you already have tried acids, or you feel your skin is ready for some serious business, Alpha H Liquid Gold is perfect for you.